Kitchen Tools Worth Buying Once: 6 Heirloom Kitchen Tools That Will Outlast Your Appliances

 Why they last

-• Thick hardwood construction
+• Dense maple hardwood construction

 Tools That Don’t Belong in a Lifetime Kitchen